crypticCaroline/puppyplaymates/docs/testing.md

 Tested on Chrome, Firefox, Opera, Brave, Internet Explorer, Microsoft Edge, Safari.  iOS, Android 10, and Windows 10.
 I used a combination of manual browser checks and used [PowerMapper](https://www.powermapper.com/) to check for browser compatibility.
 Internet Explorer is the only browser that has shown issues with compatibility.
 As internet explorer is a much older browser with limited support, I have chosen not make changes for this release.

 ![Browser testing](images/browser-testing.png)

+A user mentioned they struggles with sign up using Safari, they retested it at a later date and have said they it is now working.
+I was unable to find the cause of this bug but am aware if it happens again.

 #### Testing for Responsiveness
 I manually tested the responsiveness of the app by testing every page on my Android.
 I asked a friend with an iPhone to check the site on their IOS  :heavy_check_mark: